7 Succulent Garden Ideas That Will Elevate Your Outdoor Space — And Add Beautiful Dimension

 (Image credit: Getty Images)

 Beautiful succulent garden ideas can be used in a variety of ways to transform your landscape.
-These versatile plants can be used in both contemporary designs or left to grow informally for a more unstructured look.
+These versatile plants add interest to both contemporary designs or create a more unstructured look when left to grow informally.
 Either way, succulents are a super-stylish addition to your planting.
-They're ideal for small urban spaces, too, if you're gardening on a balcony, terrace, or roof garden.
+They're ideal for small urban spaces, too, if you're gardening on a balcony, terrace, or roof.
 They work in green walls and other vertical planting systems and can be used to create some pretty cool container gardens, too.

 If you live in a dry climate succulents are the go-to plants for landscaping as they love hot and arid conditions.
 The good news is they're also one of the most low-maintenance planting designs.
-Choosing plants that grow naturally together in hot, dry regions means they will look right together and will flourish in your garden.
+Choosing plants that grow naturally together in hot, dry regions means they will look cohesive together and flourish equally well.

-We've gathered some inspirational succulent garden ideas that show how to work these gorgeous plants into your design for the best results.
-Follow our advice and you'll soon discover that succulents are the best plants for dry gardens, while at the same time adding a uniquely individual touch.
+We've gathered some inspirational succulent garden ideas that show how to work these gorgeous plants into your design.
+Give our advice a go and you'll soon discover that succulents are the best plants for dry gardens, while at the same time adding a uniquely individual touch.

 1. Introduce texture with succulents